Skip to content

 Learn more about entries

-2. Variables — What the AI Tracks
+2. Variables — The State the AI Tracks

 The bandit's blade catches your arm.